top of page

 Please provide comments and questions to the following email: westend@townofdauphinisland.org

-steadily eroding for decades, is unlikely to recover naturally.
-To create an engineered beach under the Alabama Beach Act, the project must establish a designated mean high tide line (MHTL).
+The Town of Dauphin Island has secured funding for the West End Beach and Dune Restoration Project.
+This project is designed to widen the beach, strengthen dune protection, defend town infrastructure, and reduce erosion risks.
+This project was identified as a priority in the US Army Corps of Engineers (USACE) Final Alabama Barrier Island Restoration Assessment Report, 2020.
+If this project is not completed, erosion will persist, and the beach, which has been steadily eroding for decades, is unlikely to recover naturally.
+To create an engineered beach under the Alabama Beach Act, the project has established a designated mean high tide line (MHTL).
 The designated MHTL establishes the separation between private and public property in perpetuity – even if more erosion occurs in the future.
-Without this project, Dauphin Island will continue to lose land to the Gulf of Mexico – and by law, submerged land is already owned by the State of Alabama and held in trust for the benefit of the public.
+Without this project, Dauphin Island will continue to lose land to the Gulf of Mexico.
 An engineered beach constructed through the Beach Act will also allow the Town of Dauphin Island to seek additional funding through FEMA.
 The Town will hold responsibility of maintaining the renourished beach.
 Engineered beaches in Alabama already exist in Gulf Shores and Orange Beach, as well as now along the East End of Dauphin Island.

 All the associated information is in hard copy is at the Town Hall and can be viewed there.